 Like any premises liability claim, it’s difficult to prove fault.
 Yet, if you have an experienced hotel accident lawyer by your side, then those responsible for your injuries will be held responsible.

-For more than five decades, Munley Law has been helping thousands across Pennsylvania, New York, and New Jersey, with their personal injury claim.
+For more than five decades, Munley Law Personal Injury Attorneys has been helping thousands throughout the nation, with their personal injury claim.
 Contact our Scranton hotel accident attorneys now for a free consultation.